-The municipality, community or reserve must account for the population of residents (persons who consider a housing unit or group quarter facility within their boundary as their "primary place of residence") at the time of the estimate.
-In order to ensure that the population number aligns with the previous calendar year as required per regulations, DCRA staff will linearly adjust the new count to align with July 1, 2017, the date of the population estimates as released by DOLWD.
-See example below for adjustment methodology:
+The municipality, community, or reserve must account for the population of residents (persons who consider a housing unit or group quarter facility within their boundary as their "primary place of residence") at the time of the estimate.
+To ensure that the population number aligns with the previous calendar year as required per regulations, DCRA staff will linearly adjust the new count to align with July 1, 2019, the date of the population estimates as released by DOLWD.
+See below for an example of adjustment methodology:

-New local count or estimate as of March 1, 2018 (e.g. as determined by the municipality, community or reserve early in the calendar year) = 1,759 Most recent certified population count (July 1, 2016, for previous fiscal year) = 1,629

-Linear Adjustment Methodolo ogy Population Change (from previous certified fiscal year population) = 130 Number of periods between most previous certified fiscal year population estimate/count and new local estimate/count (e.g. July 1, 2016 and March 1, 2018) = 20 months Resulting resident change is = 6.5 residents/month Adjusted time periods between each fiscal year = 12 months Population adjustments is calculated to be (6.5 x 12) = 78 residents The final accepted population level = 1,707
+New local count or estimate as of March 1, 2020 (e.g. as determined by the municipality, community or reserve early in the calendar year) = 1,759 Most recent certified population count (July 1, 2018, for previous fiscal year) = 1,629 Linear Adjustment Methodology Population Change (from previous certified fiscal year population) = 130 Number of periods between most previous certified fiscal year population estimate/count and new local estimate/count (e.g. July 1, 2018 and March 1, 2020) = 20 months Resulting resident change is = 6.5 residents/month Adjusted time periods from July 1, 2018 to July 1, 2019 = 12 months Population adjustments is calculated to be (6.5 x 12) = 78 residents The final accepted population level = 1,707